ryanflash66/LlamaIndexChatbot/README.md

-# Unstructured_File_Loader.ipynb Documentation
+# LlamaIndex Chatbot Documentation

 ## Overview 🌐

-The `Unstructured_File_Loader.ipynb` notebook is a powerful tool that is used to load unstructured files, construct an index from them, and make that index queryable.
-It uses a variety of libraries, including `pathlib`, `llama_index`, `langchain`, `openai`, and others, to perform complex tasks like reading files, extracting data, creating an index, and querying the index.
+The `Unstructured_File_Loader.ipynb` notebook is a powerful tool that is used to load files, construct an index from them, and make that index queryable.
+It uses a variety of libraries, including `unstructured`, `llama_index`, `langchain`, `openai`, and others, to perform complex tasks like reading files, extracting data, creating an index, and querying the index.

 ## The Code 🚀